 Amos & Sara : Sara Goes Pop

 After leaving the Homosexuals in 1981, the man of hundred pseudonyms, L.Voag (aka Amos) went into a creative overdrive, releasing about a dozen of solo/collaborative albums in the first half of the eighties, mostly ultra-rare hand-made cassette-only releases.
-For this one (and a couple more of cassette and vinyl e.p.'s) he teamed up with singer Sara and, as the title suggests, this may be their/his most accesible work and a good place to start investigating (here is a very helpful discography overview and a rare in-depth explanatory interview for the interested).
-His work is completely original and not sounding like anybody else, comparable only to early Residents in approach & excellence.
+For this one (and a couple more of cassette and vinyl e.p.'s) he teamed up with singer Sara and, as the title suggests, this may be their/his most accessible work and a good place to start investigating.
+Following this link you'll find a more recent very helpful and wonderful interview with Sara about those, but also more recent times.
+Just scroll down to fanzine #3 and find a download link.
+Great stuff,don't miss it!
+Amos is completely original and not sounding like anybody else, comparable only to early Residents in approach & excellence.
 Coloured-vinyl double 7" in hand silk-screened cover, later (or was it first?) released also on cassette with a lot of added material.
 Glorious lo-fi.
-Amos is currently working as a member of the excellent Die Trip Computer crew.
+Amos was also a member of the excellent Die Trip Computer Die crew.
+Finally, here is an archive save of a rare in-depth explanatory interview with the man himself about all things Homosexuals, solo, and everything else.

 Note: There is a similar post to this with some interesting rant, but no music.